tiannian/clashup/README.md

 Inital clash config.
 This command will do these step:

 1. download and unpack clash
-2. create clash config based on `clashup mode`
+2. create clash config based on `mode`
 3. download Country.mmdb
 4. download controller panel